Coloring Drawings of Graphs

 \section{Conclusive Remarks}

-Apart from the obvious challenges to decide Conjecture~\ref{main} and to obtain a better understanding of the class of facially $3$-colorable graphs, we have an interesting open question towards the computational complexity of recognizing facially $3$-colorable graphs.
-For planar graphs, \NP-completeness can be deduced as follows.}{Recall that in Corollary~\ref{planarhard} we have established the \NP-completeness of recognising whether a given \emph{planar} graph is universally cell $3$-colorable.}
+Apart from the obvious challenges to decide Conjecture~\ref{main} and to obtain a better understanding of the class of \bothV{facially}{universally cell} $3$-colorable graphs, we have an interesting open question towards the computational complexity of recognizing \bothV{facially}{universally cell} $3$-colorable graphs. \bothV{For planar graphs, \NP-completeness can be deduced as follows.}{Recall that in Corollary~\ref{planarhard} we have established the \NP-completeness of recognising whether a given \emph{planar} graph is universally cell $3$-colorable.}